qoollo/solid_queue/README.md

 About
 -----
-Solid_queue is a queue with persistent disk storage.
+Solid_queue is a queue with persistent disk storage written in C.
 It uses [eblob](https://github.com/reverbrain/eblob) library as backend and provides push/pull interface.
 Queue has finit size and if more data come to queue the oldest one push out from queue.